ceeoinnovations/musicalInstruments/README.md

 # SPIKE Prime Musical Instruments (also using MIDI)
 ### Summer 2022

-Musical intruments with SPIKE Prime:
+There are three main ways that we explored making music with the SPIKE Prime.
 * Using Hub speakers
-* Connected to Garage Band with MIDI
+* Using MIDI
+** Using MIDI BLE
+** Using MIDI USB

-Check out the appropriate folders for access to code and guides for making musical instruments with the LEGO SPIKE Prime Kit.
+Check out the appropriate folders for access to code and guides!